MonroeMegalonyx/NewForce-Group-Project-tabloid-full-stack-team-magenta/README.md

 ### Posts
 Posts can be accessed once logged in.
 This feature will allow a user to view published posts from themselves and other users.
 A user can also see just a list of posts they created, including ones that haven't been approved or given a publication date yet.
 Users can edit or delete their own posts, but all users can read each published post.
 All posts appear with the most recently published shown first.

 On the details page, users can also chose to view comments if any have been left.
-Users can also create a new post by clicked the New Post button at the top of either page for posts.
+Users can also create a new post by clicking the New Post button at the top of either page for posts.
 Posts are only published if given a publication date.
 This component is reused from the Edit Post form according to best practices.

 |![Published Posts Page](/images/Posts.png)|
 |---|